 Module 5: Tax Planning & Estate Planning

-What you’ll learn: Tax Planning Considerations, Tax Computations, etc. Planning of Estates.
+- Tax Planning Considerations, Tax Computations, etc.

 Module 6: Introduction to Advanced Financial Planning

-What you’ll learn: This section of the portion includes determining and gathering client data along with their goals and expectations and other related sections.
+- Determining and gathering client data along with their goals and expectations and other related sections.

 - Register with FPSB Ltd.